ajpenalosa/Hangman-Game/README.md

 When the page loads, an embedded YouTube video of the Pixar logo autoplays.
 The message to the right of the video pulses to grab the player’s attention: "Press any key to get started!"
 Once any key is pressed, the game begins.

 The video disappears, creating a blank canvas on the left side of the browser.
 A random character name is chosen by the computer and a placeholder with underscores displays on the right side.
 A scoreboard on the bottom displays Guesses Remaining, Letters Already Guessed, Wins, and Losses.
+The theme song from the movie of the character plays to give a hint to the player.

 The user can begin pressing keys to guess what character has been chosen.
 A correctly chosen letter will reveal that letter in the Current Word section.
 An incorrect guess displays the letter under Letters Already Guessed, 1 is subtracted from Guesses Remaining, and a piece of the hangman drawing is revealed.